 To help with equipment classification, two classification groups have been established:

-- Group 1 equipment is intended for use in underground mines and surface installations of such mines likely to be endangered by flammable vapours and/or dusts
+Group 1 equipment is intended for use in underground mines and surface installations of such mines likely to be endangered by flammable vapours and/or dust.

 Deploying motion control solutions in these industries means using a supplier with a thorough understanding of ATEX and products that can be operated safely and with confidence.

 This means ensuring their products meet essential safety requirements and undergo appropriate conformity procedures.
-As a result, any component which contains or constitutes a potential ignition source requires preventative measures to be incorporated into its design or installation in order to prevent it from initiating an explosion.
+As a result, any component that contains or constitutes a potential ignition source requires preventative measures to be incorporated into its design or installation to prevent it from initiating an explosion.

 The components are tested and certified by a 'third-party' certification body (known as a Notified Body) although some components can be self-certified for use in less hazardous explosive atmospheres.

-A broad choice backed by applications expertise is vital to end customers seeking a safe and effective solution to motion control in potentially explosive environments.
+A broad choice backed by application expertise is vital to end customers seeking a safe and effective solution to motion control in potentially explosive environments.

 Parker offers many components suitable for use in ATEX environments, such as cylinders (including rodless types), valves, filters/absorbers, air motors, logic controllers, pushbuttons, solenoids, coils, limit switches, and sensors.
 Download our catalogue to find out more.